Young's inequality for products

 In mathematics, Young's inequality for products is a mathematical inequality about the product of two numbers.
 The inequality is named after William Henry Young and should not be confused with Young's convolution inequality.

 Young's inequality for products can be used to prove Hölder's inequality.
 It is also widely used to estimate the norm of nonlinear terms in PDE theory, since it allows one to estimate a product of two terms by a sum of the same terms raised to a power and scaled.

 Standard version for conjugate Hölder exponents

-The standard form of the inequality is the following:
+The standard form of the inequality is the following, which can be used to prove Hölder's inequality.

-It can be used to prove Hölder's inequality.
+A second proof is via Jensen's inequality:

-This form of Young's inequality can also be proved via Jensen's inequality.
+Yet another proof is to first prove it with $b = 1$ and then apply the resulting inequality to $a/b^q$.
+The proof below illustrates also why Hölder conjugate exponent is the only possible parameter that makes Young's inequality hold for all non-negative values.
+The details follow: